| Knowing What to Do Immediately Following A

 skills and abilities.
 Don't talk about your skills and abilities

+when you send a thank-you note.
 How do you know where to send the thank-you note?
 Make sure to

 collect the cards of all interviewers and anyone who was especially